TOGAF® 9 Certified (Level 1 & 2) – eLearning

 How can the TOGAF standard benefit businesses?

-The TOGAF standard enhances business capabilities to undergo transformations, expand IT capabilities, and execute widespread organizational changes efficiently, ensuring IT structures support core business objectives.
+The TOGAF standard enhances business capabilities to undergo transformations, expand IT capabilities, and execute widespread organisational changes efficiently, ensuring IT structures support core business objectives.

 What do I need to know about the TOGAF exams?